Connections-Business-Directory/Languages/README.txt

 == Changelog ==

+= 2.0 07/25/2019 =
+* FEATURE: Add support for CSV Import and Export of Languages attached to entries.
+* TWEAK: Use static method to register widget instead of deprecated function `create_function()`.
+* TWEAK: Set version as class constant.
+* TWEAK: Remove use of deprecated function `create_function()` when initiating the plugin.
+* TWEAK: Refactor plugin in singleton pattern.
+* BUG: Correct the default widget title string.
+* I18N: Update the POT file.
+* I18N: Introduce the Spanish (Mexican) translation.
+* OTHER: Remove blank newlines.
+* OTHER: Correct misspelling.
+* DEV: Update plugin header.
+* DEV: phpDoc corrections.

 = 1.1 06/27/2015 =
 * NEW: Add three more language per user request, Filipino, Indonesian and Slovenian.
 * TWEAK: Use esc_html() rather than eac_attr() for escaping the language when displaying it.